sveinbjornt/Platypus/README.md

 in the structure of the code.
 This software has since gone through about three dozen significant versions.
-It has been patched, bugfixed, streamlined to include new features and was transitioned over to modern Objective-C a few years ago.
+It has been patched, bugfixed, streamlined to include new features and was transitioned over to modern Objective-C some years ago.
 It's not how I would write it today.

 With these caveats in mind, here is the BSD-licensed source code to Platypus.